psehorne/MD5-Generator/README.md

 Written in C#.

-There is a compiled binaries for Windows in the bin/Release directory.
+There is a compiled binary for Windows in the bin/Release directory.